cognitedata/toolkit/README.md

 - Build, Verify and Deploy the configuration using the Toolkit
 - Optional: set up automated deployment using GitHub Actions

 ## Prerequisites

 - A working Python installation
 - A target Cognite Data Fusion project[^1]
-- Identity Provider groups and service principals, see [https://developer.cognite.com/sdks/toolkit/idp](https://developer.cognite.com/sdks/toolkit/idp)
+- Identity Provider groups and service principals, see [Developer Toolkit Identity Provider Configuration](https://developer.cognite.com/sdks/toolkit/idp).

-### Step 1: Install the toolkit CLI
+## Step 1: Install the toolkit CLI

 To install the `cdf-tk` tool, you need a working Python installation >=3.9 (recommended 3.11).
 It is available as a command-line tool, and `cdf-tk --help` will give you available options: